microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 pool:
   vmImage: 'vs2017-win2016'
 ```
-Explanation:
+Explanation of schema:

- - name - represents build number format.
+ - **name** - represents build number format.
 Default build numbers are whole number, we can do better than that.
- - trigger - specific branch to trigger on, if no branch is provided commits to any branch will trigger continuous integration.
+ - **trigger** - specific branch to trigger on, if no branch is provided commits to any branch will trigger continuous integration.
- - Pool - Essentially the type of
+ - **Pool** - Essentially the type of OS you want to have your build run on, in this case Visual Studio 2017 on Windows Server 2016.

 **TODO**
 - Create new YAML script